How to Apply

 Applicants may apply in one of three ways:

-- By mail: Contact the Admissions Office at 207-974-4680 or email@example.com to have an application mailed to your home or download a printable application (PDF) at the Admissions Forms and Resources Link that you can print, complete, and mail in.
+- By mail: Contact the Admissions Office at 207-974-4680 or email@example.com to have an application mailed to your home or download a printable application from the Admissions Forms and Resources page that you can print, complete, and mail in.

 - In person: Stop by the Admissions Office in Katahdin Hall—354 Hogan Rd., Bangor, ME 04401.
 Our office is open 8 am to 5 pm, Monday–Friday.

 Applications will be evaluated after the Admissions Office has received the following information:

 - Completed “Application for Admission” with essay (if applicable) and a non-refundable $20 application fee (waived if applying online).